- Project Leader : Kiba Saya (Komatsu University, Faculty of International Communication)

 Targeting the three countries of the Philippines, Indonesia, and Thailand, this research will conduct field surveys with researchers specialized in each country, and knowledge will be shared.

-The purpose of this research is to analyze and examine monitoring mechanisms over paramilitary organizations.
+The purpose of this research is to analyze and examine monitoring mechanisms for paramilitary organizations.
 It has the following three questions:

 1) What are the security threats of paramilitaries?